nestor-custodio/automodel/README.md

 Are those SQL strings you're building even injection-safe?
 Hmm... 😟

-*With a single command*, **Automodel** lets you connect to any database and access all of its tables via the ActiveRecord DSL you've grown to love!
+*With a single command*, **automodel** lets you connect to any database and access all of its tables via the ActiveRecord DSL you've grown to love!

 It does this by analyzing the table structures and:
 - automatically defining all of the corresponding model classes